 Automation is the future, right?
 While automation always sounds like a great idea, an automated phone system runs the risk of alienating you from your customers or a potential new customer, by putting a mechanical wall between them and you.
 It can save you money, but it also runs the risk of costing you priceless customers and time.

-A virtual receptionist service is a real, live receptionist answering the phone for your business—but instead of working out of your office, they work out of their own.
+A virtual receptionist service is a real, live receptionist answering the phone for your business and a key part of your business’ team and tech toolkit—but instead of working out of your office, they work out of their own.
 At Ruby, they’re located in Portland, Oregon.

 Different virtual receptionist services offer different suites of features.

 Ruby Receptionists offers a full-suite of phone services including 100% live call answering, Spanish-speaking receptionists, message taking and voicemail boxes, call transferring, intakes, sophisticated call-handling, the feature-rich Ruby mobile app, and outbound calling–to name a few.
 While callers are taken care of by a real person, Ruby’s proprietary technology is providing the receptionist (and you!) the tools needed to provide the caller with the best possible experience.
 The greatest advantage of Ruby’s technology?
 Callers don’t even know that the receptionist doesn’t work in your office!